All Episodes

 If you change your mind down the road, you can always go back and get the 24-7 software from the website again.

-But um this is cool, folks.
+But this is cool, folks.

-Well uh people have been emailing all morning.
+People have been emailing all morning.

-You would think that I could devise a system that would at least insulate me, and if there are any bugs, it would go to you.
+You would think that I could devise a system that would at least insulate me.

-But I would rather have the bugs than you have the bugs, because you are the customers.
+But I would rather have the bugs than you have the bugs because you are the customers.

-And the customer's always right.
+And the customer is always right.

 Now, I am getting some emails.

-Rush, I I can't I can't find the link.
+Rush, I can't find the link.

 I don't know what to do.